 Is Jesus rebuking Thomas because he asked for evidence?
 To see why this is not so we need to step into Thomas’ shoes.
 Was Thomas someone who, like our modern atheists, lacked a belief in God?
 Quite the opposite.
 Firstly, Thomas had had the opportunity to know and walk intimately with Jesus for the entirety of his ministry.
 Secondly, we can conclude that Thomas had witnessed firsthand the miracles of Christ (including the raising of Lazarus from the dead).
 Thirdly, he was in the company of the other disciples whom he had grown to trust and love as brothers over the past three years and who had also witnessed Christ’s miracles.
 And fourthly, there was an empty tomb.
 Considering all of this evidence, Thomas had no reason to distrust his fellow brothers and doubt the resurrection.

 Jesus rebuked Thomas’ doubt, not because he was playing the role of the honest skeptic but because his skepticism had turned into pride.
 Thomas didn’t want to be associated with a crucified Messiah because of how shameful and offensive such an idea was to the Jews (see Galatians 3:13).
 He had been given evidence that was more than sufficient yet, because of his pride, he didn’t want to accept it.
 This kind of attitude rings a bell, doesn’t it?
 How often do we refuse to seek after Christ because we’re worried about how our friends will see us?
 Or how often do we refuse to do something for Christ because we’re worried we might offend someone?
 Jesus is rebuking Thomas’ distrust to his patron who had already proven Himself.
+Since “blessed,” in this context, is translated into “honourable,” Jesus makes the point that it is honourable to trust with sufficient evidence.
+Wanting more than what’s needed is evidence of an underlying, dishonest motive.
 It is false to claim that John 20:29 encourages blind faith.